DanielCoutoVale/Dependencies/README.md

 # Dependencies
-A library for ranked universal dependencies
+A library for ranked universal dependencies.

 This library includes scripts to load linguistic descriptions in UD and SYS files and analyzed texts in CONLLU files into a MySQL base.
 It also